Wellsville Red Sox

 The Wellsville Red Sox were a minor league baseball team, based in Wellsville, New York.
-The team played in the Pennsylvania–Ontario–New York League, which is still in existence as the New York–Penn League.
+The team played in the Pennsylvania–Ontario–New York League, which remained in existence as the New York–Penn League until ceasing operations in 2020.

 History

 The team began as the Wellsville Yankees, a class C affiliate of the New York Yankees from 1942 through 1946.
 In 1943, the team won its first league title.
 After the 1946 season the Yankees ended their affiliation and were replaced by the Boston Red Sox and the team was renamed the Wellsville Nitros.
 The Nitros were kept their affiliation with Boston until 1949.
 However, for the 1949 season, the club continued to play as the Nitros.